directus/directus/docs/reference/api/rest/authentication.md

 ## Request Password Reset

+Request a password reset email to be sent to the given user.

 <div class="two-up">
 <div class="left">

-Request a password reset email to be sent to the given user.

 ### Request Attributes

 <div class="definitions">

 `email` **Required**\
-<small>Email address of the user you're requesting a password reset for.</small>
+Email address of the user you're requesting a password reset for.

 `reset_url`\
-<small>Provide a custom reset url which the link in the email will lead to.
-The reset token will be passed as a parameter.</small>
+Provide a custom reset url which the link in the email will lead to.
+The reset token will be passed as a parameter.

 </div>